 Under the Dine Brands Global, Inc. 2016 Stock Incentive Plan ("2016 Stock Incentive Plan"), non-employee directors may receive periodic grants of non-qualified stock options ("NQSOs"), restricted stock awards ("RSAs"), restricted stock units ("RSUs"), stock appreciation rights ("SARs") or performance unit awards.
 In February 2018, equity awards valued at approximately \$105,000 in the form of RSUs were granted to each non-employee director under the 2016 Stock Incentive Plan.
 In December 2018, upon recommendation by the Compensation Committee, the Board of Directors approved a change to the vesting schedule for non-employee director equity award grants from three years from the date of grant to one year from the date of grant, effective for all future grants.
 The Board of Directors approved this change to better align with current market practice within the Corporation's peer group.
-Other than the annual equity awards granted to non-employee directors in February 2019, which are subject to a one-year cliff vesting from the date of grant.
+Other than the annual equity awards granted to non-employee directors in February 2019, which are subject to a one-year cliff vesting from the date of grant, all of the currently outstanding RSUs previously granted to non-employee directors are subject to three-year cliff vesting from the date of grant.
 In the event a director retires from the Board of Directors after completing five years of service, all of the director's then-outstanding RSUs will vest.
 To the extent the Corporation declares dividends, non-employee directors receive dividend equivalent rights in the form of additional RSUs in lieu of receiving cash dividends based upon the number of RSUs held by the director at the time of the dividend record dates.
 Dividend equivalent rights are subject to the same vesting restrictions as the underlying RSUs.